yorkrobotlab/ardebug/README.md

 ## Interfacing with ARDebug
 ARDebug receives data from the robots as a JSON object, which can either be sent via Bluetooth, or as UDP packets to the network port specified in the GUI.
 The only requirement is that each submitted JSON object must have an 'id' value that identifies which robot the data pertains to.

 Code for communicating packets in this format via Wi-Fi from a Linux-based robot is provided in <i>ardebug/RobotAPI</i>, primarily for illustrative purposes.
 An example of how this can be integrated into an example ARGoS robot controller is provided in <i>ardebug/ExampleRobotController/e-puck</i>.
+An example of a Python robot controller for the Pi-puck using Wi-Fi is provided in <i>ardebug/ExampleRobotController/Pi-puck</i>.
 An example controller for Psi Swarm robots using Bluetooth communication is also provided in <i>ardebug/ExampleRobotController/psi-swarm</i>.
 Note that only the main file is provided here - example projects for the Psi Swarm robot and the associated libraries can be found at the [mbed team page](http://os.mbed.com/teams/Psi-Swarm-Robot).

 ## Tracking System
 Tracking information regarding the position and orientation of each robot is passed through the same interface as the other data, meaning that the code can be extended to support a different tracking system from the one based on ArUco that is included, or even receive tracking data via the network from a seperate machine.